rachsmithcodes/rachsmith.com/src/content/notes/everything-everywhere-all-at-once.md

 ---
 title: Everything Everywhere All At Once
 slug: everything-everywhere-all-at-once
-added: 2023-01-31 11:09
+added: 2023-01-31T01:09:00.000Z
-updated: 2023-01-31 11:09
+updated: 2023-01-31T01:09:00.000Z
-tags: [miscellany]
+excerpt: >-
-excerpt: "When I was in year 9, I had to watch The Matrix for a school assignment.
-We watched many movies when I was a kid, including some sci-fi, but it wasn't really my thing."
+  When I was in year 9, I had to watch The Matrix for a school assignment.
+We watched many movies when I was a kid, including some sci-fi, but it wasn't really my thing.
 publish: true
+tags:
+  - miscellany
 ---

 When I was in year 9, I had to watch [The Matrix](https://en.wikipedia.org/wiki/The_Matrix) for a school assignment.
 We watched many movies when I was a kid, including some sci-fi, but it wasn't really my thing.
 The Matrix stands out in my memory because I remember having the thought after I watched it: